kubewarden/docs/docs/operator-manual/ui-extension/metrics.md

 You may need to redeploy your Monitoring resources for the new ConfigMap to be loaded.
 You can easily do this from Workloads -> Deployments.
 Select all the resources in the `cattle-monitoring-system` namespace and click on the `Redeploy` action.
 :::

-### 3. Add the ConfigMap for Policies and Policy Server
+### 3. Create the Grafana Dashboard ConfigMap for Policies and Policy Server

 :::note
 This method is suited for air gapped installations